Auguste Comte: Positive stage

 Comte expresses the idea that we have to open our eyes to different ideas and ways to evaluate our surroundings such as focusing outside of the simple facts and abstract ideas but instead dive into the supernatural.
 This does not make mean that what is around us is not critical to look out for as our observations are critical assets to our thinking.
 The things that are "lost" or knowledge that is in the past are still relevant to recent knowledge.
 It is what is before our time that guides why things are the way they are today.
 We would always be relying on our own facts and would never hypothesize to reveal the supernatural if we do not observe.

 Observing strives to further our thinking processes.
-According to Comte, "'The dead govern the living,' which is likely a reference to the cumulative nature of positivism and the fact that our current world is shaped by the actions and discoveries of those who came before us," As this is true, the observations only relevant to humanity and not abstractly related to humanity are distinct and seen situationally.
+According to Comte, "'The dead govern the living,' which is likely a reference to the cumulative nature of positivism and the fact that our current world is shaped by the actions and discoveries of those who came before us".
+As this is true, the observations only relevant to humanity and not abstractly related to humanity are distinct and seen situationally.
 The situation leads to human observation as a reflection of the tension in society can be reviewed, overall helping to enhance knowledge development.

 Upon our observation skills, our thinking shifts.
 As thinkers and observers, we switch from trying to identify truth and turn toward the rationality and reason nature brings, giving us the ability to observe.
 This distinct switch takes on the transition from the abstract to the supernatural.

 "Comte's classification of the sciences was based upon the hypothesis that the sciences had developed from the understanding of simple and abstract principles to the understanding of complex and concrete phenomena."
 Instead of taking what we believe to be true we turn it around to use the phenomena of science and the observation of natural law to justify what we believe to be true within society.

 The condensing and formulation of human knowledge is what Comte drives us toward to ultimately build the strongest society possible.
-If scientists do not take the chance to research why a certain animal species are going distinct and their facts researched by those in the past are no longer true of the present, how is the data supposed to grow?
+If scientists do not take the chance to research why a certain animal species is going extinct and their facts researched by those in the past are no longer true of the present, how is the data supposed to grow?
 How are we to gain more knowledge?